NhuNhuNguyen/NhuNhuNguyen.github.io/_posts/2025-07-14-welcome-to-my-blog.md

 date: 2025-07-10
 ---

-Hello! 👋
+Hi, I'm **Nhu** 👋

-I'm Nhu, a software engineer from Vietnam, now based in Toronto.
-I created this blog to share what I'm learning about AI, coding, and career tips.

-Stay tuned for more!
+I'm a software engineer with a strong background in .NET and a growing passion for artificial intelligence.
+This blog will be my personal space to:
+- Share projects and AI experiments
+- Reflect on what I’m learning
+- Document career steps and tips for new developers in Canada

+Thanks for reading and feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ngoc-quynh-nhu-nguyen/)!